 In 2013, I lost my dogs Astrid and Marco unexpectedly to cancer.
 I’m certain they were responsible for leading me on my path to canine massage therapy, so I wanted to build a name and logo in their honor when creating my brand.

 While researching name ideas, I came across a pronunciation key using “oak” for the sound of the second syllable in Marco.
-Oak brought me to Ash.
-“Ash” reminded me of a group of kids that lived up the street from us a few years back, who mistakenly thought Astrid’s name was Ashtray (we lovingly called her Ashtray from then on).
+Oak brought me to Ash, which reminded me of a mistaken name of Ashtray for Astrid (we lovingly called her Ashtray from then on).
 Ash trees represent healing; Oaks represent strength and stability.
 As a canine massage therapist, I believe these qualities are exactly what I strive to provide in my work – a healing touch to help build strength and stability to my canine clients.